-\Computer Fundamentals recommends a demonstrated keyboarding speed of 30 net words per minute or a corequisite of OT 11084 Keyboarding/Data Entry..
+\Computer Applications recommends a demonstrated keyboarding speed of 30 net words per minute or a corequisite of OT 11084 Keyboarding/Data Entry.

-Advanced Manufacturing - Associate of Applied Science Degree
+Advanced Manufacturing - Associate of Applied Science Degree -

 This program is designed for students who wish to pursue careers in automotive-related and other advanced manufacturing companies.
 The AAS in Advanced Manufacturing provides students with a comprehensive knowledge of advanced manufacturing production processes, equipment, design, and operation.
 Given the large manufacturing base in this region and advances in industrial machinery and operations, persons with technical skills in this discipline are in high demand.
 Upon attaining work experience, individuals with this degree are better equipped to move into maintenance technician and/or team leader positions.
-Students must make a "C" or above in English Composition I, English Composition II, and the math requirement to receive an Associate of Applied Science Degree from ANC.
+The Associate of Applied Science Degree requires successful completion of 60 credit hours with a minimum grade point average of 2.0 and a "C" or above in English Composition I, English Composition II, and the math requirement.

-General Education Core Requirements: EN 12003 English Composition I\ EN 12013 English Composition II\ CS 11033 Computer Fundamentals MA 14113 Math Apps for Manufacturing\ OR MA 14043 College Algebra\ SP 22063 Human Relations OR
+General Education Core Requirements: EN 12003 English Composition I\

+EN 12003 English Composition I 3

+EN 12013 English Composition II 3

+CS 11033 Computer Applications 3

+MA 14113 Math Apps for Manufacturing OR

+MA 14043 College Algebra 3

+SP 22063 Human Relations OR

-SP 12103 Introduction to Speech Communications
+SP 12103 Intro. to Speech Comm.
+3

 Total Gen Ed Credit Hours 15